RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 - Main Flow:

-1. Launch Game: User launches the game and sees a menu screen with 4 tabs.
-Play, free play, tutorial, and exit.
+1. Launch Game: User launches the game and sees a menu screen with 3 tabs.
+Play, tutorial, and exit.

-2. Clicks Play: User clicks play (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health and stamina bar.
+2. Clicks Play: User clicks play (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health bar.

-3. Start Game: After user picks up the gun with a mouse click, the game starts and enemies come out wave by wave, with certain enemies coming in certain waves.
+3. Simulation: After the user picks up the gun, they can press keys on their keyboard to spawn corresponding enemies, or an enemy to simulate an FPS experience.

-4. Game End: After the game has ended, (The user has died ingame) the game calculates the score of all the enemies that have been killed, and outputs them to the user in a UI.
+4. Game End: After the game has ended, (The user has died ingame) the game shows the scores of the player (How much they killed)

-5. Loop: The user is then prompted to the menu screen again with the same 4 tabs, leading to a loop until they press the exit button, where they can view the tutorial, free play, or play before exiting.
+5. Loop: The user is then prompted to the menu screen again with the same 3 tabs, leading to a loop until they press the exit button, where they can view the tutorial or play before exiting.

-- Postconditions: User has played a gamemode, understands how to play the game and has viewed their score.
+- Postconditions: User has played the simulator, understands how to play the game and has viewed their score.

 ***
 ## Design
 ***
 ## Build and Test
 ***
-### Sprint 1 - FPS Text Based GUI Modularized
+### Sprint 1 - FPS Text Based GUI Modularized with a Wave Based Gamemode
 - Sprint1Module.py
 ```python
 def show_menu():